amybauer/amybauer/README.md

 - :raised_hands: Data visualization and maps make me happy
 - :bar_chart: I am using R and GIS software to process, analyze, and visualize data

-:busts_in_silhouette: Convinced science thrives through collaboration!

-Fluent in: :de: :uk:
+:busts_in_silhouette: Convinced science thrives through collaboration! :v: Fluent in: :de: :uk:

 <!---
 amybauer/amybauer is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.